pairofdocs/d2-drop-simulator/README.md

 - Add Baal image
 - Enable/disable check for same unique per run
 - Ethereal status
+- Duriel drop picks for 1st TC and then Base TC.
+Currently Duriel's drops are only from the Base TC, no TP scrolls are dropped
 - Non quest bosses (e.g. cows) to roll for rare, if that fails then magic